RMPEx Award Process Steps

 - Schedule an Application Writing Workshop: RMPEx has developed a workshop, conducted at your site, designed to introduce you to the expectations for the content of your application and some suggestions for how to organize the project.

 - Complete Application: Preparing your application is a very significant undertaking requiring planning, writing, and reviewing the application.
-Review the Requirements for Application Content and Format: RMPEx-Application-Content-and-Format-Requirements-2018 for a list of required content and format requirements, such as minimum font.
+Please email [email protected] for a copy of the Requirements for Application Content and Format.
 Necessary application fees should be mailed to Rocky Mountain Performance Excellence.
 Email the complete application package in one Word or PDF file to RMPEx.

 - Site Visit: A site visit is conducted as the final step in the evaluation process.
 Site visits are required of all award applicants at the Foothills, Timberline, and Peak level.
 The applicant must agree before submitting an application to pay site visit fees, lodging and on-site meal expenses for examiners on the site visit.